renzmann/renzmann.github.io/content/emacsd.md

 I've mostly settled on `ef-cherie`, but sometimes switch to the others above.

-### Gave up on Nord {#gave-up-on-nord}

-It's worth mentioning that I've tried [nord-theme](https://www.nordtheme.com/ports/emacs/) a couple times and found that the legibility or contrast wasn't quite good enough in some modes.
-Though I still employ Nord for my terminal config in Alacritty and Kitty, where it looks _excellent_.
-I also still actively use the [nordfox](https://github.com/EdenEast/nightfox.nvim) theme in Neovim, which sports a beautiful TreeSitter integration.

 ### Messed up colors in TTY mode {#messed-up-colors-in-tty-mode}

 In TTY mode, I use [kitty](https://sw.kovidgoyal.net/kitty/).
 I have had trouble with dark blue or red themes in